VeroPolegre/Fincas_Back/README.md

 **Mongoose**

 Database drivers are crucial for establishing connections and facilitating communication with a specific database.
-In the context of Sequelize, you require a compatible database driver for Sequelize to connect to and manage your database.
 In this case, Mongoose is highlighted because it is commonly used for MongoDB databases.
-Depending on the database system you are working with (e.g., PostgreSQL, SQLite, etc.), you will need to install the corresponding driver to ensure seamless integration with Sequelize.

 ```
 npm install mongoose